Hardysong/Restricted-Boltzmann-Machine-Model-for-sequence-data-applications/README.md

            Bengio, Yoshua.
 Appendix of the paper “Greedy Layer-Wise Training of Deep Networks” 2007

            Hinton .
 A fast learning algorithm for deep belief nets 2006

+           Hinton et al., Reducing the dimensionality of data with neural networks